jhonrocha/jhonrocha.github.io/documents/resume.md

 - [*University of Brasilia (UnB)*](http://unb.br/)
 - Jan 2014 - Dec 2016

-Development and application of Fuzzy controllers, based on the Takagi-Sugeno method (TS), to an industrial-level plant controlled by a Rockwell CLP.
+Development and application of Fuzzy controllers based on the Takagi-Sugeno method (TS) to an industrial-level plant controlled by a Rockwell CLP.

 Technologies used: